 What kinds of trips do we specialize in?

-We cater to mostly privately guided groups and put together customized trips based on the type of skiing they like to do, either freeride or backcountry focused.
+We cater to privately guided groups and put together customized trips based on the type of skiing they like to do, either freeride or backcountry focused.
 Often trips combine both.
-We do
+Please

 What is freeride?